jan-matthis/jupyter-js/README.md

 # Jupyter JS

-Javascript bits for [Jupyter](http://jupyter.org/) profile, see comments in custom.js.
+Javascript bits for [Jupyter](http://jupyter.org/) profiles, see comments in custom.js.